 The business account will also allow you to enable Rich Pins.
 Rich Pins provide more information directly on the pin.
 Click here to learn how to enable Rich Pins.

-Now that we got the basics out of the way let’s move onto the nitty-gritty.
+Now that we got the basics out of the way, let’s move onto the nitty-gritty.

-Be honest, pin quality matters.
+To be honest, pin quality matters.
 When you are scrolling through your feed, you tend to click on what catches your eye.
 Pinterest is a visual search engine, so the quality of your pin is paramount.